Agrochola humilis

-Agrochola humilis is a moth of the family Noctuidae.
-It is found in parts of Central- and Southern-Europe and Asia Minor.
+Agrochola humilis is a species of moth in the family Noctuidae.
+It is found in parts of central and southern Europe and Asia Minor.

 The wingspan is 30–40 mm.
 Forewings are long and narrow.
 Ground color is pale brown, ash grey or olive-grey.
 Ante- and postmedial-lines are double, nearly straight, subterminal line ochreous, frequently interrupted with dark spots.
 Veins are clearly visible, orbicular and reniform stigmata large, pale beige-brown encircled.
 Hindwings are pale ochreous grey, mostly showing a dark discal spot.

 The moth flies from September to October preferably in dry oakwoods.
 They are strongly attracted to artificial light and sugar bait.
 The egg overwinters.